elizabeth-poggie/elizabeth-poggie/_content/notes/06-W24-intro-to-programming.md

 # Introduction

-All programs take inputs, and give outputs.
-Let's make our C# programs a bit more interesting.
+All programs take inputs and give outputs.
+Today let's make our C# programs a bit more interesting.

 # From Idea to Program (Round 1)

 ## Idea

 Last class I gave out an exercise.
-There are many ways to interpret that statement, let's build on it together.
+There are many ways to interpret that statement, so let's build on it together.

 Our answers to this question may be different depending on how we go about trying to solve this problem :)